cseagle/article/sk3wldbg.md

 synchronization is performed using a shared event queue and IDA qsemaphore objects.

 Once execution begins, the user experience is similar to that of using any of IDAs other debuggers, including the use of breakpoints, execution controls and the ability to take memory snapshots.
 Breakpoints more closely resemble hardware breakpoints (software breakpoints are not inserted in the Unicorn memory space) and they are monitored by hooking the execution of each instruction in the execution thread.

 ## Installation

-Sk3wldbg is available on [github](https://github.com/cseagle/sk3wldbg) using the supplie Makefile or Visual Studio solution file.
+Sk3wldbg is available on [github](https://github.com/cseagle/sk3wldbg) using the supplied Makefile or Visual Studio solution file.
 Copy the resulting plugin (sk3wldbg_user) into IDA's plugins directory and make sure that you have Unicorn installed on your system and if all goes well, sk3wldbg will show up and be available in IDA as a debugger option.